tushar2411/SimplyFI-Assignment/README.md

     ![image](https://github.com/tushar2411/SimplyFI-Assignment/assets/97248089/5f77c657-9a9f-4513-a273-2dcee78c9562)

-    We define a function minimumShots that takes three parameters: N, K, and heights.
+I define a function minimumShots that takes three parameters: N, K, and heights.
 This function is responsible for solving the problem for a single test case.

 Inside the minimumShots function, we initialize a variable shots to keep track of the number of players who need to get shot.
 This variable starts at 0.